Ask or search…

 Testing the CCAvenue payment method

 You can test your payment integration in the CCAvenue sandbox.
 When evaluating your integration, always use your test API keys.
-This prevents you from interacting directly with payment services and ensures that the test data you enter does not create an actual charge or result in the transfer of funds.
+This prevents you from interacting directly with payment services and ensures that the test data you enter does not create an actual charge or result in the funds transfer.

 Use your confidential (secret) test API key when conducting testing in the Digital River API.
 Use your public test API key to create test payment sources in DigitalRiver.js.